-(This story has been updated to reflect that edibles in geometric shapes are allowed).
+(This story has been updated to reflect that Gov. Mike Parson signed the bill into law and that edibles in geometric shapes are allowed).

 Missouri lawmakers passed a bill that forbids the sale of medical marijuana edibles that could attract children and also tightens criminal background checks for those who work in the state’s MMJ industry.